-- If you don’t know who this is, read Identity your domain host.
+- If you don’t know who this is, read Identify your domain host.

 - Open a browser tab or window and sign in to your host’s website.

-You get a unique CNAME record for your domain when you set up G Suite or when you reset your G Suite admin password.
+You get a unique CNAME record for your domain when you set up Google Workspace or when you reset your administrator password.